 large intestine: absorbs nutrients and moves stool out of the body.

-liver: organ that filters and stores blood, secretes bile to aid digestion and regulates glucose; due to its large size and location in the upper right portion of the abdomen, the liver is the organ most often injured.
+size and location in the upper right portion of the abdomen, the liver is the organ most often injured.

 pancreas: gland that produces insulin for energy and secretes digestive enzymes.